-Duplicate the original image (<Image> Image -> Duplicate or Ctrl+D).
+Duplicate the original image ( Image -> Duplicate or Ctrl+D).
 You may want to minimize the original now (or close it) so you don’t choose it by mistake.

-Using whatever technique you like best, convert the duplicate to B&W. I recommend the channel mixer for best results, but you can also convert to grayscale (<Image> Image -> Mode -> Grayscale) or desaturate (<Image> Image -> Colors -> Desaturate).
+Using whatever technique you like best, convert the duplicate to B&W. I recommend the channel mixer for best results, but you can also convert to grayscale ( Image -> Mode -> Grayscale) or desaturate ( Image -> Colors -> Desaturate).

+Whatever technique you use, convert the B&W image back into RGB mode when you’re done ( Image -> Mode -> RGB).
 In this case I simply did a mode change to grayscale, then back to RGB mode.

 Double-click on the foreground color swatch to bring up the Color Selection dialog.
 Dial in the color RED=162, GREEN=138 and BLUE=101 (you can experiment with this color too; this is a good starting point though.)

+Bring up the Layers dialog (Ctrl+L) and click on the button for a new layer.
+Give it the name “Sepia Mask” and choose the option to fill it with the foreground color.
+Click OK.
 You should see nothing but the color now in the image window, since it obscures the image in the layer below.
 We are going to selectively apply this color to the image.

 Right-click on the Sepia Mask layer and select Add Layer Mask.
 In the Add Mask Options dialog, choose White (Full Opacity).